ayushtri26/Twitter-SentimentalAnalysis/README.md

-**This model makes an analysis on over 30,000 tweets to understand and predict the human sentiment using Natural Language Processing.
+This model makes an analysis using over 30,000 tweets to understand and predict the human sentiment using Natural Language Processing.